aquasecurity/aws-security-hub-plugin/README.md

 # AWS Security Hub Plugin
 ## A plug-in to enable integration with AWS Security Hub
+>
+> Competability: AWS Secuirty Hub is comperable with Aqua 4.x
+>
 ### Description
 The Aqua Security integration with AWS Security Hub is enabled via a log-forwarder enabler that fetches security events from Aqua and pushes them to the AWS Security Hub.
 The log-forwarder component is installed using a CloudFormation script available in GitHub.